hsmith876/practice/project.md

 ## Deliverables
-Your team must prepare a 5 minute presentation that gives the CEO insights as to what type of films they should be creating to meet consumer demand.
+Your team must prepare a 5 minute presentation that gives the team insights as to what features they should be focusing on to have an impact on hospital readmission.
 Your presentation should outline the process you went through and use at least 4 meaningful data visualizations to help illustrate your findings.
 Your team is expected to use git as a collaborative tool for this project to manage version control and history.
 No more than 8 slides.

 Be prepared to answer questions such as:
 - "how did you pick the question(s) that you did?"